RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

-\textbf{Exposure Calculation} The primary goal of object retrieval is to locate the target object and enhance its visibility within the camera’s field of view, facilitating subsequent manipulations.
-We define \textit{exposure} as the proportion of unobstructed pixels of the target object in the imaging plane.
-Considering that changes in the object's pose can affect the number of visible pixels, we proceed as follows:

-At timestep $t$, we record the target object's visible pixels $p_t^\textrm{curr}$ and its 6D pose.
-Subsequently, all objects except the target are removed, the target object's recorded 6D pose is reset, and its total visible pixels are recorded as $p_t^\textrm{all}$.
-The exposure at time $t$ is then computed as:
+\textbf{Exposure Calculation.} We evaluate retrieval effectiveness and efficiency using pixel-level target visibility, as defined in the Experiments section of the main paper. \textit{Exposure} is defined as the ratio between the number of visible target pixels under occlusion ($p_t^\textrm{curr}$) and the fully visible pixel count ($p_t^\textrm{all}$) at the same 6D pose.
+Specifically, we record the target pose and visible pixel count every 10 steps during an episode.
+After the episode, all occluding objects are removed in simulation, the target is rendered at the recorded pose, and $p_t^\textrm{all}$ is computed.
+The exposure at timestep $t$ is:

-\textbf{Success in Real-World Experiments.} To systematically evaluate the success rate of object retrieval on the real robot, we capture images before and after each task using a side-mounted RealSense D435 camera.
-The success of the retrieval is determined by comparing the exposure of the target object in these images.
-As illustrated in Figure~\ref{fig:real_eval_metric}, we present examples of both successful and failed retrieval attempts.
+\textbf{Success Criteria and Real-World Evaluation.} A retrieval is successful if the final exposure exceeds 95\% within 210 steps.
+We report retrieval success rate (RSR), retrieval steps (RS), and increase in exposure ratio (IER), as defined in the main paper.
+On the real robot, we capture images before and after each trial with a side-mounted RealSense D435 camera and compare target exposure.
+Figure~\ref{fig:real_eval_metric} shows examples of successful and failed retrievals.